nikolareljin/nomisma/README.md

 🪙 A comprehensive coin analysis and cataloging application with AI-powered identification, valuation, and eBay integration.

+   Named after the [Greek word for "money"](#nomisma), Nomisma honors the history of coinage at the heart of this project.

 <img width="861" height="551" alt="image" src="https://github.com/user-attachments/assets/25904dff-ad6a-4f00-9469-e4f344f6978c" />